JEJodesty/cats/README.md

 [ecosystem integrations](https://docs.ray.io/en/latest/ray-overview/ray-libraries.html) such as [Apache Spark](https://spark.apache.org/), and [PyTorch](https://pytorch.org/).

-Ray is deployed as an execution middleware on top of [Bacalhau’s](https://www.bacalhau.org/) [Compute Over Data (CoD)](https://github.com/bacalhau-project/bacalhau).
-CoD enables IPFS to serve as CATs' Data Mesh's network layer to provide parallelized data ingress and egress for IPFS data.
-This portability closes the gap between data analysis and business operations by connecting the network planes of the cloud service model (SaaS, PaaS, IaaS) with IPFS.
+Ray is deployed as an execution middleware on Kubernetes.
+IPFS serves as CATs' Data Mesh's network layer to provide parallelized data ingress and egress for IPFS data.
+This network portability closes the gap between data analysis and business operations by connecting the network planes of the cloud service model (SaaS, PaaS, IaaS) with IPFS.
 CATs connect these network planes by enabling the instantiation of FaaS with cloud services in AWS, GCP, Azure, etc. on a **Data Mesh** network of CATs.
-CoD enables this connection as p2p distributed-computing job submission in addition to the client-server job submission provided by Ray.
+IPFS enables this connection as p2p distributed-computing job submission in addition to the client-server job submission provided by Ray.
 ![alt_text](images/simple_CAT2b.jpeg)

 ### Get Started!: